rstepien/playwright_test_intro/readme.md

   await page.waitForLoadState('domcontentloaded');
   ```

-## lokatory
+## locators

-`Lokator`: is how we find a particular element from a web page.
+`Locator`: is how we find a particular element from a web page.

-`Selektor`: is the address of the element.
+`Selector`: is the address of the element.

 - The `getByTestId()` locator acts on the value of the attribute located in the code of the data-testid page.